rjandres-sky/blog-app/README.md

 ## Getting Started

+create new next app
+    npx create-next-app@latest .

+if you clone this repository :
+    npm install

+    npm run dev

 First, run the development server:
 ```bash
 npm run dev
 # or